vivianaalba/meme-generator-feb14/README.md

 # About
 <br>Meme Generator Application that uses Vite with React and Javascript.
 Application uses an API with data of 100 memes, provided by Scrimba.
 Random meme is generated at the click of a button.
-Further in app development, user will have the ability to add text at the top and bottom of the image.
+User has the ability to add text at the top and bottom of the image and uses an updated API to call for the newest memes available.

 ## Technologies
 <br>Tech: Javascript, HTML, CSS